Showing Up in Your Community: Why It Matters and How to Get Started

 1. Show Up by Supporting Local Businesses & Events

-Showing up doesn’t always mean a big gesture—it can be as simple as knowing the name of the barista who makes your latte or attending an OTR Chamber event and striking up a conversation with someone new.
+Showing up doesn’t always mean a huge gesture—it can be as simple as knowing the name of the barista who makes your latte or attending an OTR Chamber event and striking up a conversation with someone new.

 2. Show Up by Getting Outside & Moving